Racial/Ethnic Minority Graduate Fellowship

 - To increase the pool of minority social and behavioral scientists

-- To establish a formal commitment to diversity through support of two minority doctoral students in the social and/or behavioral sciences inclusive of course work or dissertation research support who demonstrates a commitment, through their scholarly examination, of any aspect of inequality, injustice, and oppression
+- To establish a formal commitment to diversity through support of two minority doctoral students in the social and/or behavioral sciences inclusive of course work or dissertation research support who demonstrate a commitment, through their scholarly examination, of any aspect of inequality, injustice, and oppression

 SELECTION CRITERIA

-- Sbmission of a dissertation proposal of no more than 10 single spaced pages is required, plus a table of contents.
-The student’s dissertation advisor’s letter should note that they expect the student to have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2025 academic year.
+- Submission of a dissertation proposal of no more than 10 single spaced pages is required, plus a table of contents.
+The student’s dissertation advisor’s letter should note that they expect the student to have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2026 academic year.

 - A grade point average or equivalent of at least 3.25 in one’s current graduate program [of study]